 long term - 5 to 10 years.

 2.7 It is important to note that our LCWIP document will be treated as a ‘live document’ and updated regularly as opportunities to enhance the cycling and networks evolve.
 The document we are currently consulting on is the first version.
+Future scheme identification and development will consider recent government guidance

 2.8 DfT provided guidance on how local authorities should develop an LCWIP and recommended that several different stages of work should be undertaken.
 ESCC has followed these stages to develop the LCWIP.
 Figure 1 indicates the work that has been undertaken by ESCC at each stage and the current stage of the plan.